HendrikReh/deepresearch-rs/PRD.md

 ## 5. Core Capabilities & Features

 ### 5.1 Dynamic Reasoning & Task Planning
-- **Planner Agent** decomposes queries into sub-tasks and constructs a Rig graph of actions.
+- **Planner Agent** decomposes queries into sub-tasks and constructs a graph-flow DAG of actions.
 - Reasoning is data-driven: planner iteratively updates strategy as new facts arrive.

 ### 5.2 Iterative Hypothesis Testing